ittner/newslinkrss/README.md

 Everything would be just easier if websites simply provided clean and complete RSS or Atom feeds, but these sites are becoming rarer every day.
-Most sites just assume we want to follow them through social media (and that we *use* social media!) while giving away privacy and submitting ourselves to tracking and personal data collection in exchange for timelines algorithmically optimized to improve "engagement" with advertisers.
+Most sites assume we want to follow them through social media (or that we *use* social media!) and expect us to give away our privacy and submit ourselves to tracking and personal data collection in exchange for timelines algorithmically optimized to improve "engagement" with advertisers.

 I'm still resisting and wrote lots of feed scrapers/filters in the last 18 or so years; newslinkrss is one that replaced several of these ad-hoc filters by